Terry Schreiber

-Terry Schreiber (born March 7, 1937) is an American theater director, acting teacher, and founder of the T. Schreiber Studio, in New York.
+Terry Lee Schreiber (March 7, 1937 – April 3, 2026) was an American theater director and acting teacher, who was founder of the T. Schreiber Studio, in New York.

+Background

-Schreiber was born in Winona, Minnesota.
-He has directed theatre, principally in New York, since 1976, at such venues as the Longacre Theatre, the Circle Repertory Theatre, the Brooks Atkinson Theatre, the Roundabout Theatre, as well as in Japan, regional repertory theatre, and at the Terry Schreiber Studio.
+Terry Lee Schreiber was born in Winona, Minnesota, on March 7, 1937.
+He directed theatre, principally in New York, from 1976, at such venues as the Longacre Theatre, the Circle Repertory Theatre, the Brooks Atkinson Theatre, the Roundabout Theatre, as well as in Japan, regional repertory theatre, and at the Terry Schreiber Studio.

+Schreiber continued teaching at his studio until 2022.
+He died of a heart attack on April 3, 2026, at the age of 89.